 India's technology talent is just as diverse as its culture.
-With around 75% of global digital talent present in the country, the Indian subcontinent remains the topmost offshoring destination for technology companies around the world.
+With around 75% of global digital talent present in the country, the Indian subcontinent remains the top offshoring destination for technology companies worldwide.
 While finding great technology talent is easy, employing them in India can be slightly more complex.

-From developer salaries to labor law in India, Skuad 101 guide will help present a clear picture on how to establish a subsidiary office space and set up a remote technology team.
+From developer salaries to labor law in India, Skuad 101 guide will help present a clear picture of establishing a subsidiary office space and setting up a remote technology team.

 Indian Rupee (₹) 1 INR = 0.013 USD